Dragons Back Circular - Black Mountains

 Eating enough before and during a ride is as important in winter as it is at any other times of year.
 Be aware that some energy bars can become very hard during low temperatures, so keep them somewhere warm.
 Jelly babies are a good alternative.

 Keep drinking regularly too.
 It may not be obvious that you are sweating under all that clothing, but fluid loss happens when cycling at any temperature.
-If the temperature is really cold, we always carry a thermos of hot chocolate perfect to revive cold little fingers.
+If the temperature is really cold, we always carry a thermos of hot chocolate, it's perfect reviving cold fingers.

-When riding as a family including a cafe stop as part of the planned route is excellent motivation, giving you a chance to have a hot drink and a large slice of cake.
-Make sure you stay warm and don’t cool off too much when you are stopped.
+Including a café stop as part of your planned route is excellent motivation, giving you a chance to have a hot drink and a large slice of cake.
+Check out our 10 best walking and cycling routes for coffee and cake.
+Whether your stopping at a café or for a picnic, make sure you stay warm and don’t cool off too much.
+We always put an extra layer on when we stop to prevent ourselves getting cold.

-Punctures are an unfortunate part of winter riding, so don’t forget your tubes and pump.
+Punctures are an unfortunate part of winter riding, so don’t forget your tubes, tools and pump.

 Take care if you are considering using CO2 cartridges low temperatures, the gas can cause the head of the canister to freeze, including to your gloves or fingers.